wavemaker/docs/docs/apis-and-services/apis/importing-apis/generated-code.md

 You can view and manage these properties in the **Profiles**.
 For more information, refer to the **[Profiles](../../configurations/profiles.md)** section in the documentation.

-For more details on environment-specific configurations, refer to the **[Deployment Profiles](../../configurations/profile-settings.md)** section.
+For more details on environment-specific configurations, refer to the **[ Profile Settings](../../configurations/profile-settings.md)** section.

 <details>
 <summary>Click to expand configuration properties</summary>